chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

     **Redo** : Redo the most recent undone command.
 Can be performed repeatedely to redo more than one undone command.
 Keyboard shortcut: Shift+Cmd+z.

-    **Play/Pause** : Ready the score for playing or stop it playing.
+    **Play/Pause** : Move the next scheduled target note to the baseline.
 The keyboard shortcut for Play and Pause is the spacebar.

     **Listen** : Listen to the score starting at the note after the Base Line.
 Press the spacebar to stop.
 When listening is stopped the transport is returned to the place where listening started.
 You can use this to listen to a passage to get a feel for it before playing it yourself.
 Same as the Listen toolbar button.
 Keyboard shortcut is "=" (no modifier key).